 Endodontists use specialized techniques to ensure patients are comfortable during their treatments.
 They are experts in performing numbing medications, especially in patients who typically have problems getting and staying numb.
 In addition to treating the patients comfortably, they will be relieved of tooth pain after their root canal procedure when the pulp inflammation or infection heals.

 In an Endodontist’s dental studio, one will find materials and equipment designed to make the treatment more comfortable and successful.
 They use a small sheet of rubber or plastic called a dental dam to corner the tooth during treatment, protecting the rest of the patient’s mouth.
 The space inside root canals is very tiny than FDR’s ear on the dime.
 Endodontists use dental operating microscopes to observe properly inside the root canals to thoroughly treat them.

 If anyone has an ordinary toothache, they should mostly start with their family dentist, because the problem could be simply tooth decay or a loose filling, which can be simply treated by a general dentist.
-However, if anyone has a fractured tooth or a knocked out tooth or other serious dental injury, or are in severe pain from a pulp inflammation, they don’t need a reference to see an endodontist.
+However, if anyone has a fractured tooth or a knocked-out tooth or another serious dental injury, or is in severe pain from a pulp inflammation, they don’t need a referral to see an endodontist.